Bone Grafting - Lincoln, NE

 Dental implant tooth replacement is likely the most popular option, as it replaces an entire tooth from the roots up.
 That means patients’ prosthetic teeth are not attached to surrounding teeth or reliant on dental adhesives or suction for attachment.
 It also means that replaced teeth look and feel more like regular teeth.
 Unfortunately, many patients who could benefit from dental implants don’t have adequate bone structure to support them.
-That’s why Olberding Dental offers bone grafting and augmentation procedures, allowing more patients than ever to receive revitalizing dental implant tooth replacement.
+That’s why Olberding Dental offers bone grafting in Lincoln, NE and sinus augmentation procedures, allowing more patients than ever to receive revitalizing dental implant tooth replacement.

 Why Patients Need Bone Grafts

 One of the most detrimental side effects of tooth loss is also one of the most difficult to prevent: lost bone density.
 The human body has countless energy and nutrient-saving mechanisms, and one of these is bone resorption.
-When bones are not used regularly, the lack of stimulus cause the body to begin rerouting nutrients typically utilized in retaining bone structure to other parts of the body.
+When bones are not used regularly, the lack of stimulus causes the body to begin rerouting nutrients typically utilized in retaining bone structure to other parts of the body.
 Following tooth loss, the jawbone does not receive stimulation leading to bone resorption.

 Traditional tooth replacement options like crown and bridge and removable full and partial dentures do not prevent bone resorption, as the root of the tooth is not replaced.
 Dental implants replace the entire tooth from the roots up, preventing bone resorption.
 However, for patients who have waited to receive implants, the lost bone density may prevent them from receiving an implant-retained dental prosthetic successfully.
 Bone grafting allows patients with diminished bone density after tooth loss to receive dental implant tooth replacement.